DFanso/k8s-digitalOcean/ReadMe.md

 # Kubernetes Cluster on DigitalOcean with Terraform

 This project sets up a Kubernetes cluster on DigitalOcean using Terraform.
-It provisions one master node and one worker node with specific configurations, creates a VPC, and adds the droplets to the "Invabode" project.
+It provisions one master node and one worker node with specific configurations, creates a VPC, and adds the droplets to the declared project.

 ## Prerequisites